heike/x3ptools/README.md

-The x3p file format is an xml based file format created to describe digital surface measurements. x3p has been developed by OpenFMC (Open Forensic Metrology Consortium, see <https://www.open-fmc.org/>) and has been adopted as ISO ISO5436 – 2000. x3p files are a zip archive of a directory consisting of an xml file of meta information and a matrix of numeric surface measurements.
+The x3p file format is an xml based file format created to describe digital surface measurements. x3p has been developed by OpenFMC (Open Forensic Metrology Consortium, see <https://www.open-fmc.org/>) and has been adopted as 25178-72:2017/AMD 1:2020. x3p files are a zip archive of a directory consisting of an xml file of meta information and a matrix of numeric surface measurements.

 ### x3p objects